mikechen66/AlexNet_TF2.0/README.md

 # AlexNet_TF2.0 Implementation with tensorflow_datasets

-An implementation of AlexNet (Krizhevsky et al.(2010)) written in TensorFlow 2.0.
+An implementation of AlexNet (Krizhevsky et al.(2010)) written in TensorFlow 2.0 and splite the original code into both the client the AlexNet model in the OOP style.

 This code preloads the Oxford_Flowers102 dataset from TensorFlows datasets API.
 To change which dataset to use change data_set variable to one from here: https://www.tensorflow.org/datasets/catalog/overview